"A Christmas in Azkaban"

 Disclaimer: I do not own anything in the Potter universe.
 Though getting the ownership would be a great Christmas present, I doubt it is something I will receive anytime soon.

 A large black hound lay huddled in the shadows of a cell, muzzle on paws.
-Wails of madness could be heard echoing through the prison's stone corridors, cries of the hopeless, of the insane, of people so far gone it would be a stretch to even call them human.
+Wails of madness could be heard echoing through the prison's stone corridors, cries of the hopeless, of the insane, of people so far gone it would be a stretch to even call them human anymore.
 By now, he'd learned to ignore them.
 This was Azkaban, and the dog inside was one of the most feared and prisoners to be housed within its walls, and he was innocent.
 Not only innocent, but framed.
-Framed and thrown into prison without so much as a trial.

 Suddenly, the dog twitched and began changing.
-Its cracked, dirty paws slowly stretched into grime covered hands and feet, its spine lengthened out and straightened, and what was before a large black hound now sat the skeletal figure of a man, his drawn, gaunt face sickeningly pale and wax-like under black matted hair tangling to his waist.
+Cracked paws slowly stretched into grime covered hands and feet, its spine lengthened out and straightened, and what was before a large black hound now sat the skeletal figure of a man.
+Gaunt face sickeningly pale and wax-like.

-"-and here we are doing a routine patrol in Azkaban on Christmas eve!
-Shouldn't this be a rookie job?
-We already have the warden stuck on this blasted rock, what's the point of us being trapped with him?
-And on Christmas bloody Eve!"
+"-and here we are doing a routine patrol in Azkaban on Christmas Eve!
+We already have the warden stuck on this blasted rock, what's the point of us being trapped with him?!"

 Sirius tuned the conversation out.
-The voices were both male, young, Sirius observed, the first higher pitch than the second, and In moments they would be passing right by his cell.
+The voices were both male, young, Sirius observed, and in moments they would be passing right by his cell.

 Sirius stared blankly at the wall opposite him, looking at the numerous jagged marks scratched into it, and let his mind slowly process the snatch of conversation he'd just overheard.
 Christmas, had it already been another year?
 What did that make it then?
 Ten years?
 Eleven?
 Twelve?
 Twenty?
 Sirius didn't know, nor did he have the drive to try and remember.
 He'd lost count too long ago to spend any of his remaining energy trying.
 Hours, days, even weeks blended together, meaningless.
 In Azkaban, time was all but lost.
 Sometimes he almost managed to forget his own name.
 Sometimes he'd even wanted to.

 He exhaled slowly, watching as his breath curled into a cloud of mist that drifted up into the stale prison air.
 The footsteps were coming closer now, slowing down, and then they stopped all together.
 Sirius sighed, knowing what was coming before it ever began.
 He'd become used to it a long time ago.
-The countless looks shot at him from Azkaban's infrequent visitors, the taunts thrown, the way they laughed.
-He'd seen it far too many times not to expect it.
+The countless looks shot at him from Azkaban's infrequent visitors.
+The taunts.
+How they laughed.
 Not that he really blamed them at this point.
-He probably would have acted the same.

-"Well, well, well, if it isn't Sirius Black.
-I guess we should consider ourselves honored.
-After all, it's not every day you're graced with the presence of You-know-who's second in command."
+"Well, if it isn't Sirius Black.
+It's not every day you're graced with the presence of You-know-who's second in command."
 Sirius turned his head to look out the metal bars, grey eyes landing on two men in their Auror robes, wands lit to see through the dank darkness of the prison night.

 Sirius inwardly laughed, but even in his head it came out as humorless and bitter.
 He had been even younger than they were when he started out as an Auror with James.
 Probably as naïve, too...and just as prideful.
 It wasn't a kind reminder.

 The other Auror nodded, grinning.
 "That's what the paper printed out.
-How's it feel, being the last Black alive?
-Or, half alive at least…" The man shot him a nasty smile, and when Sirius didn't respond he snarled and kicked at the bars, a cold glint flashing through his hazel eyes.
-Sirius watched him as he leaned in, his face suddenly bright with anger.
+How's it feel being the last Black alive?
+Or, half alive at least…" The man shot him a nasty smile, and when Sirius didn't respond he snarled and kicked at the bars again, harder than last time.

 "I used to look up to you, did you know that, Black?
 My older brother was only one year below you and your little group.
-I was just a second year when you were Seventh.
 He'd always tell me how he watched you, how different you were from your family, but you're just like the rest of them.
 And he died thinking you were some bloody hero.
 Died fighting you and those Death Eaters.
-That's why I became a Auror, joined to get rid of people like you.
-He'd just gotten into Auror training, said he wanted to be like you, the rising star.
-I joined after he died I just wish I had been there when you were taken...
-You have no idea how many times I've played out this conversation, but this..."
+That's why I became an Auror, joined to get rid of people like you."
 He shook his head.
 "You really are pitiful."

 John turned his back and started off, but not before he hurled one last remark over his shoulder.

 The other Auror shook his head in disgust, his gaze holding just as much venom as his partner's.
 "You're a disgrace to everyone in the Aurors, to think you used to be one of our best.
-Then again, what else could be expected from a man who grew up in a family full of pure blood supremacists?
-You didn't deserve the friends you betrayed.
-They trusted you, and you stabbed them in the back.
-You deserve this and more."
+Then again, what else could be expected from a man who grew up in a family full of pure blood supremacists."
 The young man sneered and sent a rude gesture his way.
 "Rot in hell with your mother, I'm sure she'd enjoy the company."

 Sirius turned away as the man followed his partner's exit, listening silently as the booted footsteps bounced off the halls faded away to nothing, leaving him alone in the darkness.
 In a way he did deserve this, Sirius thought, and, in a way, they were right.
 He might as well have been the real murderer.